Skip to content

 from nestipy.metadata import SetMetadata, Reflect

-from nestipy.common import Controller, Post, Injectable
+from nestipy.common import CanActivate, UseGuards, Controller, Post, Injectable

 from nestipy.core import ExecutionContext

-ROLES = 'ROLES'
+ROLES = "ROLES"

 def Roles(roles: list[str]):